-- Is treatment required?
+- Do I need treatment?
 If so, what is it?

 - Do I need to see any other health professionals, such as specialists, physiotherapists, dietitians or dentists?

 - Is there anything I can do to improve it myself?

 - Are there support groups for people with this problem and how would I contact them?